 A consumer, Bill, purchases voluntarily a climate ticket to neutralize his extra CO_2 emissions when travelling by air.
-Assume that the cost of the climate ticket is quite substantial, given Bill's budget.
-However, Bill does not expect to be able to notice at all the improvement in global climate due to his own purchase of climate tickets.
+Assume that the cost of the climate ticket is substantial, given Bill's budget.
+Bill does not expect to be able to notice at all the improvement in global climate due to his own purchase of climate tickets, nor does he expect anyone else to notice this difference.
+However, he believes that if all air passengers did neutralize their CO_2 emissions by purchasing climate tickets, this would make a significant difference.
 Assume that the initial global climate, E^0 , is considered exogenous by Bill.
 Can his purchase of climate tickets be explained by the following models?

-a) Bill has preferences for his own private consumption (x_i) and a stable global climate (E), as follows:
+a) Bill has preferences for his own private consumption (x_B) and a stable global climate (E), as follows:

-$$U_i = u(x_i) + v(E) + k(E)$$
+$U_B = u(x_B) + v_B(E)$

-where u, v, k are strictly concave and increasing functions, and v(E) reflects Bill's own benefits for a stable climate and k(E) his concern for others.
+where u and v_B are strictly concave and strictly increasing functions, and $v_B(E)$ reflects Bill's own benefits of a stable climate.